kartik-neal/Project-Santa-Cruz-Preview/tools/Manufacturing-Provisioning-Tool-Sample-Script/README.md

 This script currently supports the following hardware.
 With minor customization (if necessary), it may support other Santa Cruz devices that are loaded with Mariner OS.
  - PE100 (i.MX 8)
- - DKSC-101 (i.MX 8): this is the project Santa Cruz devkit, sometimes referred to as the PE101.
+ - DKSC-101 (i.MX 8): this is the Project Santa Cruz devkit, sometimes referred to as the PE101.

 Additionally, the Santa Cruz device must meet the following environment requirements: